jackson-mumper/jackson-mumper.github.io/travel_stories/travel_stories.md

 Below are some stories I've written about my travels from June-November 2022.
 During this time I visited ten countries: Morocco, Spain, Portugal, The Netherlands, Georgia, Armenia, Kazakhstan, Kyrgyzstan, Uzbekistan, and Azerbaijan.
 These stories are not written in chronological order, but they are ordered intentionally (i.e. the way I would order these stories as book chapters (no I'm not planning on writing a book)).

-Many of these links are not working because I'm still in the early stages of writing.
-Instead, it's a list of story ideas that I'd like to write, and the few working links are the one's I've gotten around to writing.
-I'll update the links as I finish stories, so check back here for updates :)
+The list of stories below includes links to all the stories that I've finished and uploaded, and placeholder links to stories I want to write or am still drafting (unfinished projects are crossed out).
+Check back here for the occasional update :)

-*Note: if you are a potential employer who has found this page from my portfolio, please return to my primary portfolio page [here](https://jackson-mumper.github.io).*
+*Note: if you are a potential employer who has found this page, please return to my primary portfolio page [here](https://jackson-mumper.github.io).*

 [Prologue: Where I've Been, and Why I've Been There](prologue/prologue.md)